-As Justice is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra Luna’s Shadow
+As Justice Is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra’s Shadow

 Moving on

 It’s not uncommon for a country’s crypto trajectory to be shaped, at least temporarily, by traumatic events.
 In Japan, the Mt.
-Gox and Coincheck exchange hacks spooked regulators and cast a several-year chill over the domestic crypto community.
+Gox and Coincheck exchange hacks spooked regulators and cast a multiyear chill over the domestic crypto community.
 But those same events also spurred Japan to devise some of the clearest crypto regulations in the world.
 The United States, meanwhile, is still reeling from the implosion of FTX, which dealt a very visible black eye to an industry that already had plenty of detractors in Washington.
-In part due to recent crackdowns by the SEC, some crypto businesses are now avoiding the United States.
+Partly due to recent crackdowns by the Securities and Exchange Commission, some crypto businesses are now avoiding the United States.

-The dust of the Terra Luna crash has not completely settled in Korea, though Kwon’s arrest does move this story a bit nearer to closure.
+The dust of the Terra crash has not completely settled in Korea, though Kwon’s arrest does move this story a bit nearer to closure.
 Several people told me that after the crash, traditional Korean companies became more wary of being associated with crypto.
-“Before Terra all the big companies were joining the momentum.
-Investment banks actually invited us to give them seminars on crypto ETFs or how they can pave their way into the crypto market.
+“Before Terra, all the big companies were joining the momentum.
+Investment banks actually invited us to give them seminars on crypto [exchange-traded funds] or how they can pave their way into the crypto market.
 But I guess now the attention has become a bit selective,” Hyperithm’s Lee says.
 “Not all the companies are interested in crypto anymore.”

 It is hard to know where Korea will ultimately end up on crypto regulation, but its retail market is still showing its power.
 Korea played a role in the recent surge of the XRP token, to give just one example, as XRP trading volume surged to billions of dollars on top local exchanges UpBit, Bithumb and Korbit.

 “Whenever the next bull market comes, retail traders will be back.
-I had friends asking me at $60,000-bitcoin if they should sell their house to buy bitcoin.
-This all or nothing mentality is not uncommon in Korea,” said Anthony Yoon, Managing Partner at ROK Capital.
+I had friends asking me at $60,000 bitcoin if they should sell their house to buy bitcoin.
+This all or nothing mentality is not uncommon in Korea,” said Anthony Yoon, managing partner at ROK Capital.

 Some previous members of the Terra community found other chains.
 And in the crypto industry, optimism remains strong.
 “Right now the wave is gaming companies,” said SungMo Park.
 “And I think the next wave will be entertainment.
 We are good at gaming and entertainment, and we have all the conditions to succeed.”

-In other words, key parts of the Korean market are already moving past Terra Luna’s demise.
+In other words, key parts of the Korean market are already moving past Terra’s demise.
 It may be some time before we see crypto friendly regulation, if it happens at all.
 But Korean builders and traders are not all dwelling on the past.

-“People tend to move on quickly to the next hype or the next incident, in order to keep up with the fast-moving Korean trends,” said Erica Kang, founder and CEO of KryptoSeoul, a community building team in Korea.
+“People tend to move on quickly to the next hype or the next incident, in order to keep up with the fast-moving Korean trends,” said Erica Kang, founder and CEO of KryptoSeoul, a community-building team in Korea.

 “When a huge, devastating crash happens people are shocked of course and are negatively affected, and they harshly criticize.
 But then, maybe weeks later, they are back in the game.”